The history of Hastings Park has been quite colourful and political. Here is information about major milestones to date:

 July 22, 2004: Against public opinion, City Council approves a resolution to enact a by-law amendment to permit the use of slot machines at Hastings Park.

 Oct.
 4, 2005: Council enacts Bylaw No. 9119 rezoning Hastings Park to permit the use of slot machines.

 Fall 2005: HPC initiated a judicial review of the City of Vancouver’s procedures and right of governance which was not successful.
 The Supreme Court of Canada declined to hear the case.

 2007-2008: Marnie McGregor, hired as Hastings Park project manager, was replaced in 2008 by Dave Hutch, project manager #4.
 A Key Stakeholders Group, composed of 1/3 each city-wide, on-site and community interests, is advisory only and provides non-binding recommendations for the future of Hastings Park.
 The real power lies with the Steering and Technical Committees where there is no community representation and little support or sympathy for the community.

 2009: Mock “public consultations” are held.
 Council approved a Master Plan which includes only 35 acres of new green space, an above ground parkade, yet another convention centre, a 30% increase in a fenced-off Playland and long delays in the Hastings Stream and the New Brighton Park connector projects.

-2010: Empire Bowl playing fields were taken from amateur users and given to professional sports, once again without community consultation.
-Neither the City nor the Province have yet to confirm that Empire Bowl will be returned to the residents of Vancouver after the promised 2 year absence from the park system.
+2010: Empire Bowl playing fields were taken from amateur users for a 2-year period while BC Place reconstructed, and given to professional sports, once again without community consultation.

 All this in a city with a “Greenest City” initiative … just not in East Vancouver!